MessedAround/TibiaController/README.md

 ## FAQ

 Q1.
-Does it interfere with BattlEye?
+Does it interfere with BattlEye?<br />
 A1.
 No, it does not interfere with BattlEye.

 Q2.
-Will I get banned using this?
+Will I get banned using this?<br />
 A2.
 No, as stated in A1, it does not interfere with BattlEye at all so there is no reason for you to get banned.
 However, to cover myself I take no responsibility should you happen to get banned using it.

 Q3.
-What controllers are support?
+What controllers are support?<br />
 A3.
 Xbox 360 and Xbox One

 Q4.
-Will you add Playstation controller support?
+Will you add Playstation controller support?<br />
 A4.
 No. I don't have any Playstation controllers to do this.

 ## Installation